aabccd021/tiny-cookie-session/README.md

 This is similar to "log out after X minutes of inactivity."
 For example, with `sessionExpiresIn: 30 * 60 * 1000` (30 minutes), a user can remain logged in indefinitely by making requests at least every 29 minutes.

-Expiration time will be extended both in the database `exp` and in the cookie `Expires`.
+The expiration time will be extended both in the database's `exp` column and in the cookie's `Expires` attribute.

 Your choice for session expiration time should balance security and user experience:

-- Shorter session durations increase security but force users to log in more frequently
+- Shorter session durations increase security but require users to log in more frequently.
-- Longer session durations improve user experience but increase the risk if credentials are stolen
+- Longer session durations improve user experience but increase the risk if credentials are stolen.

 ### Token Expiration Time